aimeos/aimeos-docs/src/frontend/html/checkout-components.md

 * [Show detailed summary page](../../config/client-html/checkout-standard.md#name_5)
 * [Store order and redirect to the payment provider](../../config/client-html/checkout-standard.md#name_4)

-Depending on the type of product you are selling there's sometimes no need for e.g. choosing a delivery option by the customer.
+Depending on the type of product you sell, sometimes it is not necessary for the customer to choose e.g. a delivery option.
 Virtual products usually fall into this category.
-You can remove a step from the process completely by [modifying the subparts configuration](../../config/client-html/checkout-standard.md#subparts) to
+You can remove a step from the process completely by [modifying the subpart's configuration](../../config/client-html/checkout-standard.md#subparts) to:

 ```
 client/html/checkout/standard/standard/subparts = ['address', 'payment', 'summary', 'order', 'process']